Worshiptainment

 1. Rock concerts: The goal is to entertain the audience, to show them a good time.
 Party on, dude!

-Modern worship: The goal is to lead the audience into God’s presence in praise, thanksgiving, and worship.
+Modern worship: The goal is to lead the audience into God’s presence in praise, worship, and thanksgiving.

-2. Rock concerts: The focus is on the musicians’ music, their vocal and instrumental virtuosity, and their “mystique,” for lack of a better word.
-By mystique, I mean the signature “things” they are renowned for, such as Black Sabbath’s identification with satanism, the guitar prowess of Jimi Hendrix, the drug-focused themes of a Grateful Dead performance, the awe-inspiring multimedia shows at a Pink Floyd concert.
+2. Rock concerts: The focus is on the musicians’ music, their vocal and instrumental virtuosity, and their “mystique” (for lack of a better word).
+By mystique, I mean the signature “things” they are renowned for, such as Black Sabbath’s identification with satanism, the guitar prowess of Jimi Hendrix, the psychedelic themes of a Grateful Dead performance, the awe-inspiring multimedia shows at a Pink Floyd concert.

 Modern worship: The focus is on Jesus.
 Period.

 3. Rock concerts: The musicians wear costumes — often outlandish ones! — intended to enhance the audience’s focus on each of them as individuals.
-Some items of apparel become their signature “uniform,” such as the top hat worn by Slash, the lead guitarist of U2, or the weird costumes and grotesque makeup of KISS.
+Many of them are risqué.
+Some items of apparel become their signature “uniform,” such as the top hat worn by Slash (the lead guitarist of U2), or the weird costumes and grotesque makeup of KISS.

-Modern worship: The musicians wear normal street clothes.
+Modern worship: The singers and musicians wear normal street clothes.

 Modern worship: The band simply stands there and sings and/or plays their instruments.
 Some of them dance before the Lord.
 For you non-charismatics, that’s entirely scriptural behavior, I might add.